jmyers7/book/chapters/08-more-prob.md

 Take care to notice that I am not claiming that _all_ of these moments exist for _all_ random variables.
 Notice also that the first moment of $X$ is precisely its expectation, while its second central moment is its variance.
 The "higher moments" are more difficult to interpret.
 The situation with them is analogous to the "higher derivatives" of a function $y=f(x)$.
 I have good intuition for what the first two derivatives $f'(x)$ and $f''(x)$ measure, but I have much less intuition for what the thirty-first derivative $f^{(31)}(x)$ measures!

 Actually, this analogy with derivatives can be carried further, so let's leave the world of probability theory for a moment and return to calculus.
-Indeed, as you well know, if a function $y=f(x)$ has derivatives of all orders at $x=0$, then we can form its Taylor series centered at $x=0$:
+Indeed, as you well know if a function $y=f(x)$ has derivatives of all orders at $x=0$, then we can form its Taylor series centered at $x=0$:

 $$
 f(0) + f'(0) x + \frac{f''(0)}{2!}x^2 + \cdots = \sum_{k=0}^\infty \frac{f^{(k)}(0)}{k!}x^k.